nowitsabby/dark-rpg-nextjs/assets/srd/endeavours/example.md

 __Themes:__ Exploration

-Explorers and surveyors must descend like thistle down from the Rogue Trader’s vessel, and all signs of toxins, taint, and unholy 280 IX: Playing the Game presences investigated.
+Explorers and surveyors must descend like thistle down from the Rogue Trader's vessel, and all signs of toxins, taint, and unholy 280 IX: Playing the Game presences investigated.
 Who knows what might be missed if hirelings are left to complete these tasks unsupervised.

 #### Objective 2: Establish Dominance Over the Cold Guild

 __Themes:__ Criminal, Trade

-The fiercely independent Cold Guild representatives must be made to bow to the Rogue Trader’s will, either through respect or terror of the consequences of resistance.
+The fiercely independent Cold Guild representatives must be made to bow to the Rogue Trader's will, either through respect or terror of the consequences of resistance.

 #### Objective 3: Cleanse the Near Voids of Pirate Scum

 __Themes:__ Exploration, Military

 No Foundling World is safe whilst reavers of Iniquity roam its system voids with impunity.
-Their vessels must be found and their leaders made to fear the Rogue Trader’s presence.
+Their vessels must be found and their leaders made to fear the Rogue Trader's presence.

 ### The Second Colony of Grace

 _Lesser Endeavour, +2 Profit Factor_

-At some point in time, the ruins of Grace become attractive to a different Rogue Trader, one who sees Profit Factor in raising up a more holy colony in the God-Emperor’s name.
+At some point in time, the ruins of Grace become attractive to a different Rogue Trader, one who sees Profit Factor in raising up a more holy colony in the God-Emperor's name.

 #### Objective 1: Crush the Feral Orks Who Infest the Ruins